apache/hudi/website/blog/2021-08-18-virtual-keys.md

 Just that going back is not feasible.
 Another constraint wrt virtual key support is that, Key generator properties for a given table cannot be changed through the course of the lifecycle of a given hudi table.
-For instance, if you configure record key to point to field5 for few ingestions and later switch to field10 after sometime, it may not pan out well with hudi table where virtual keys are enabled.
+For instance, if you configure record key to point to field5 for few batches of write and later switch to field10, it may not pan out well with hudi table where virtual keys are enabled.

-As its evident, record keys and partition path will have to re-computed everytime when in need (merges, compaction, MOR snapshot read).
-Hence only SimpleKeyGenerator is supported (i.e. both record key and partition path has to refer to an existing user field ).
-If we zoom into Merge On Read table's snapshot query, hudi does real time merging of base data file with records from delta log files and hence query latencies will shoot up, if we were to support all different types of key generators.
+As its evident, record keys and partition path will have to be re-computed everytime when in need (merges, compaction, MOR snapshot read).
+Hence we are supporting only built-in key generators with Virtual Keys for COW table type.
+Incase of MOR, we support only SimpleKeyGenerator (i.e. both record key and partition path has to refer to an existing user field ) for now.
+If we zoom into Merge On Read table's snapshot query, hudi does real time merging of base data file with records from delta log files and hence query latencies will shoot up if we were to support all different types of key generators.

+### Supported Key Generators with CopyOnWrite(COW) table:
+SimpleKeyGenerator, ComplexKeyGenerator, CustomKeyGenerator, TimestampBasedKeyGenerator and NonPartitionedKeyGenerator.

+### Supported Key Generators with MergeOnRead(MOR) table:
+SimpleKeyGenerator

-Index type:
+### Supported Index types:
 Only "SIMPLE" and "GLOBAL_SIMPLE" index types are supported in the first cut.
-We plan to add support for other index (BLOOM, etc) in future.
+We plan to add support for other index (BLOOM, etc) in future releases.

 ## Supported Operations
-Even though this is catered towards immutable data, all operations are supported for a hudi table with virtual keys except the incremental query support.
-This also includes clearning, archiving, metadata table, clustering, etc.
+Good news is that, all existing operations are supported for a hudi table with virtual keys except the incremental query support.
+Which means, cleaning, archiving, metadata table, clustering, etc can be enabled for a hudi table with virtual keys enabled.
 So, if one's requirement fits into this model, would recommend using virtual keys as it reduces the storage overhead.

 ## Code snippet
 We can go through our quick start and see how it plays out when virtual keys are enabled.